 SCSD also has an annual audit that is carried out by an independent auditor that reviews the District's financial statements of the governmental activities, the business-type activities, each major fund, the aggregate remaining fund information, and the fiduciary fund of SCSD each fiscal year.
+Currently, none of the District's annual audits are available on the website.
+It is recommended that the District makes annual audits available on the website to ensure transparency.

-21 Spalding Community Services District Ordinance No. 4.
+&lt;sup>20 Spalding Community Services District Ordinance No. 4.
 May 6,2013.
 P.22.

 As discussed previously, the District also undertook a rate study to analyze the current and future revenue requirements and the rate structure that should be adopted to proportionately allocate the costs of providing sewer service to its customers.

-The annual budget and audit are available on SCSD's website for the public to access; however, there are certain missing documents and pages.
-The 2023 rate study is also available online as an attachment on the Board's July 31, 2023, special meeting agenda.
+The rate study is available online as an attachment on the Board's July 31, 2023, special meeting agenda.